 The best time to hike through Samaria Gorge is during the months of May or in September / October due to the cooler weather conditions.
 On days with extreme heat or rain, the park will be closed.

 The gorge is open from the beginning of May until the end of October from 7am.
-Last entrance is at 1pm.
+Last entrance is at 1pm for hikers doing the full point-to-point trek.

 How long does it take to walk the Samaria Gorge?